Greater transparency for ratepayers’ household waste charges

 The benchmark waste peg is proposed to be 1.1% for the 2022-23 financial year.

 We also propose to publish an annual domestic waste charges report which will identify each councils’ performance against the waste peg.
 Most Sydney metropolitan councils contract out most of their DWM services to external providers, while many regional and rural councils provide most DWM services in-house.
 The number and type of DWM services provided across councils varies widely – some councils provide regular kerbside collection of general waste, recycling and organics, while in other areas residents deliver their waste directly to a waste facility.

 There are multiple external factors likely to be putting pressure on DWM costs, such as the change in the market for recyclables, increases in the waste levy and shortages in landfills.
 And these all impact costs.

-Ratepayers, councils and other stakeholders are encouraged to make a submission to the review.
-We will consider all comments made via the website and in submissions.
-Submissions and comments are due by 6 October 2020.
+We encourage ratepayers, councils and other stakeholders to make a submission to the review.
+IPART will consider all comments made on its website and in submissions.

 IPART will hold a public hearing in July 2022 after it has considered public submissions.